danlawless/lightstream/articled-md/pma-charter-bylaws/Light Stream Ministry - PMA Charter ByLaws.md

 ## 5. Venue and Jurisdiction

-Excepting chain of title on all land titles, all business, and affairs of the **Light Stream Ministry Church** remains exclusively within the jurisdiction of the laws of nature and Nature's God and ecclesiastical law as defined, interpreted, and adjudicated by the designated committees and Tribunals of Light Stream Ministry.
+Excepting chain of title on all land titles, all business, and affairs of the **Light Stream Ministry Church** remains exclusively within the jurisdiction of the laws of nature and Nature's Source and ecclesiastical law as defined, interpreted, and adjudicated by the designated committees and Tribunals of Light Stream Ministry.
 Venue and jurisdiction are solely within **Ecclesiastical Courts or Tribunals of Light Stream Ministry**, and all hearings, proceedings, and trials must be recorded in the records of the Ecclesiastical Court/Tribunal of Light Stream Ministry.
 All other courts of any jurisdiction foreign to the Courts/Tribunals of Light Stream Ministry lack personal or subject matter jurisdiction to hear or decide any matter of Ecclesiastical Law of Light Stream Ministry.

 ### Biblical Authority